 ‘Yeah, I suppose you’re right’ was of course the natural reply.

 Now, I’m sure everyone has there own methods when it comes to tending there plots, but I believe that the winter graft is part of the allotment experience.
 Digging is something I particularly enjoy doing in these cold winter months.
 So yes I disagree that the garden should be put to bed for winter.
 But should I question it?
+Air my opinion?
 Probably!
 But Paul has been gardening a lot longer than I have.
-He even works in the Fruit and Veg aisle!
-So I think I’ll let it go.

 Come to think of it he might even have a point.
 Perhaps I am doing it all wrong.
 Maybe heavy work during the winter is more damaging than it is good… My grass path certainly hasn’t enjoyed all the heavy wheelbarrowing.
 But even if he was right, and it wasn’t just about an easier alternative, I don’t think I could do it!
 Months on end without a visit to the plot?
 No thank you.

 ‘ Hard work though them Rotavators.’
 He said ‘Sweating buckets by the end of it.’

 I smiled and thanked him for the advice, then carried on with what I was doing.

 Of course, as I say MOST tips / advice I am given is sound, if occasionally odd.
 I’d love to know if it’s the same for you.
 Please do let me know what pieces of questionable advice you’ve been given in the past.